-- Studying the academic literature on business models, innovation, and strategy
+- studying the academic literature on business models, innovation and strategy

-- Conducting empirical research into business model innovation (e.g., case studies, surveys, simulations, action design research)
+- conducting empirical research into business model innovation (e.g., case studies, surveys, simulations, action design research)

-- Understanding, integrating and developing (new) theory
+- understanding, integrating and developing new theory.

-The objective of this research will be on providing insights into the nature of business model innovation and a theoretical model or framework describing and explaining business model innovation, including antecedents and outcomes.
+The objective of this research is to provide insights into the nature of business model innovation and a theoretical model or framework explaining business model innovation, including antecedents and outcomes.

 Skills and experience

-You may be able to apply for a research scholarship in our annual scholarship round.
+You may be eligible to apply for a research scholarship.

 Contact the supervisor for more information.